The Universal House of Justice

 Abdu’l-Baha also promised that the Universal House of Justice is “the source of all good and freed from all error.”
 Baha’is believe that their unity supports and upholds the inerrancy of the Universal House of Justice’s decisions, and all Baha’is attempt to follow its guidance carefully and closely.
 Abdu’l-Baha wrote:

 It is incumbent upon these members (of the Universal House of Justice) to gather in a certain place and deliberate upon all problems which have caused difference, questions that are obscure and matters that are not expressly recorded in the Book.
 Whatsoever they decide has the same effect as the Text itself.
 Inasmuch as the House of Justice hath power to enact laws that are not expressly recorded in the Book and bear upon daily transactions, so also it hath power to repeal the same.
 Thus for example, the House of Justice enacteth today a certain law and enforceth it, and a hundred years hence, circumstances having profoundly changed and the conditions having altered, another House of Justice will then have power, according to the exigencies of the time, to alter that law.
-This it can do because these laws form no part of the divine explicit Text. – The Will and Testament, p.
-19.
+This it can do because these laws form no part of the divine explicit Text.

-This very flexible, adaptable and nimble method of administering a global religion has no precedent.
+This flexible, adaptable and nimble method of administering a global religion has no precedent.
 Unique to the Baha’i Faith, it allows religion to change with the times, reflect current thinking and practice in all areas of social and spiritual advancement.

 How Baha’is Elect the Universal House of Justice